microsoft/bonsai-sample-playbook/index.md

 - Example: see the final slide of the [Chemical Reactor Story Presentation](https://github.com/defeirst/defeirstpage.github.io/blob/main/docs/ChemicalReactorStory.pptx)

 ### 8. Sample Story
-Storytelling is an important technique for communicating the value of the Sample that you design.
+Storytelling is an important technique for communicating the value of the Sample that you design

 - You can learn how to tell a use case story by taking the free [Coursera course](https://www.coursera.org/learn/machine-teaching-ai) or the instructor led Cultivate course

 - Example: [Chemical Reactor Story Presentation](https://github.com/defeirst/defeirstpage.github.io/blob/main/docs/ChemicalReactorStory.pptx)

 ### 9. Demo Script
-A demo script allows others to tell the sample story and demo the sample for others.
+A demo script allows others to tell the sample story and demo the sample for others

 - Example: [Moab Demo script](https://github.com/defeirst/defeirstpage.github.io/blob/main/docs/ProjectMoabDemoScript-1page%20.docx)